Cappadox/itucsdb1507/docs/developer/member3.rst

 * Search Methods
    Search methods designed to search by name in all three entities as case sensitive.
 They basically takes a string that represents search words and returns all related entries.

+.. note:: The difference between single and all get functions is not limited with the number of elements returned.
+There is also difference between returned element's properties.
+Single get functions returns values a in the table but get entities methods change foreing key IDs with more understandable variables. (*country_id* changed with *country_name* in *LEAGUES* table for example.)
+Beacuse get entities methods used to list entities to users while get entity methods used by another back-end functions.
 Delete and Update Operations and Their Form
 -------------------------------------------
 I want to implement delete and update functions in list page in a such way that users can easily reach.
 In order to archive this I placed delete and update buttons following the entries in list page.